SirJimmothy/videoplayer/README.md

 - If the video is square, either may be specified

 Depending on which dimension attribute is set, the script will automatically scale the other attribute of the video in proportion.

+*Note: regardless of all calculations, the wrapper div has a minimum width of 350px, which is needed to display all controls.*